 So here are the top five supplements to achieve your athletic goals:*

 Vitamin C helps protect the immune system and it helps your body to recover from intense workout or training.
 It aids in protein metabolism.
-It does not only provide the body with the necessary proteins but it also blocks the synthesis of vital protein that might cause inflammation and infection.
+It does not only provide the body with the necessary proteins but it also blocks the synthesis of a vital protein that might cause inflammation and infection.
 Vitamin C is also an antioxidant which hinders some of the damage caused by free radicals.
 It is also needed to repair the tissues of the body.
 It is used to make collagen, a protein that is needed to make ligaments, skin, tendons and blood vessels.
-It also aids in faster healing of wounds and reduce stress.
+It also aids in faster healing of wounds and reduces stress.

 Fish Oil (Omega 3 Fatty Acids)

 These are one of the most commonly used supplements available in the market nowadays.
 Omega 3 improves your cardiovascular function and health and improves your brain.
 It is also proven to lower your bad cholesterol in the body.
-Experts say that taking omega 3 supplements are safe and has no side effects unlike those other over-the-counter drugs.
+Experts say that taking omega 3 supplements are safe and has no side effects, unlike those other over-the-counter drugs.
 But not everyone is aware that not fish oil is not made the same.
 Fish oil supplements may vary in quality and levels of toxins present.
 It depends on the type, size, how it was processed and the natural habitat of the fish used.
 Those people with body composition goals and those athletes must start with 3,000mg of fish oil spread out in 2 to 3 servings.
 Then they should work toward taking up to 6,000mg a day.

 Protein is proven to reduce the level of stress hormones if taken within 10 minutes of training.
 Protein can help the body repair tissues and reduce muscle soreness.
 The body can only digest 20 to 30 grams per hour and you only need 0.8 to 1.4g of protein for every kilo of lean mass each day.
 Excessive protein can cause acidity.